ellysh/video-game-bots/InGameBots/example.md

 	return 0;
 }
 ```
-Value of the life parameter is read in the infinite loop via `ReadWord` function.
+The value of the life parameter is read in the infinite loop by the `ReadWord` function.
 The `ReadWord` function is just a wrapper around the `ReadProcessMemory` WinAPI function.
-Then current value of the life parameter is printed to the console.
-You can check a correctness of entire algorithm of bot by comparing a printed life value with the actual one in the Diablo 2 game application.
+Then the current value of the life parameter is printed to the console.
+You can check that our bot works properly if you compare the printed value of the life parameter with the actual one, which is displayed in the Diablo 2 window.

-If the life value is less than 100, the bot presses *1* hotkey to use a healing potion.
-The `PostMessage` WinAPI function is used here for key pressing simulation.
-Yes, this is not a "pure" way to embed data into the game process memory.
-We just inject a [`WM_KEYDOWN`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646280%28v=vs.85%29.aspx) message about a key pressing action into the event queue of the Diablo 2 process.
-This is the simplest way for player's actions simulation.
-More complex approaches of the simulation will be described further.
+If the life value is less than 100, the bot presses the *1* hotkey to use the healing potion.
+The `PostMessage` WinAPI function is used here to simulate the key press.
+Yes, this is not the "pure" way to embed data into the process memory.
+We just inject the [`WM_KEYDOWN`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646280%28v=vs.85%29.aspx) message about the key press action into the event queue of the Diablo 2 process.
+This is the simplest way to simulate the player actions.
+More complex approaches to do it will be described further.

-`PostMessage` function has four parameters.
-First parameter is a handle of the target window which receives the message.
-Second parameter is a message code.
-It is equal to `WM_KEYDOWN` in our case.
-Third parameter is a [virtual code](https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731%28v=vs.85%29.aspx) of the pressed key.
-Fourth parameter of the function is an encoded set of several parameters.
-Most important one from this set is a repeat count for sent message.
-Bits from 0 to 15 are used to store the repeat count value.
+The `PostMessage` function has four parameters.
+The first parameter is a handle of the target window, which receives the message.
+The second parameter is the message code.
+It is equal to the `WM_KEYDOWN` code in our case.
+The third parameter is the [virtual code](https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731%28v=vs.85%29.aspx) of the pressed key.
+The fourth parameter of the function is the encoded set of several parameters.
+The most important one from this set is the repeat count for the sent message.
+The bits from 0 to 15 are used to store the repeat count value.
 It is equal to "1" in our case.
-The key press simulation does not work if you specify a zero as the fourth parameter of the `PostMessage` function.
+The key press simulation does not work if you specify zero as the fourth parameter of the `PostMessage` function.

 Complete implementation of the example bot is available in the [`AutohpBot.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/Diablo2Example/AutohpBot.cpp) source file.

-This is an algorithm to test the example bot:
+This is the algorithm to launch our bot:

 1. Change the "magic numbers" according to your character.
-This is a code line to change:
+This is the code line to change:
 ```C++
 	BYTE array[] = { 0, 0, 0, 0, 0x04, 0, 0, 0, 0x03, 0, 0x28, 0x0F, 0, 0x4B, 0x61,
 					 0x69, 0x6E, 0, 0, 0 };
 ```

 2. Compile the bot application with the new "magic numbers".

-3. Launch the Diablo 2 game in windowed mode.
+3. Launch the Diablo 2 game in the windowed mode.

-4. Launch the bot application with administrator privileges.
+4. Launch the bot application with the administrator privileges.

 5. Switch to the Diablo 2 window during four seconds delay.
-After this delay the bot captures current active window and start to analyze its process.
+After this delay the bot captures the current active window and start to analyze its process.

-6. Get a damage from monsters in the Diablo 2 game to decrease character's life parameter below the 100 value.
+6. Get a damage from monsters in the Diablo 2 game to decrease your life parameter below the 100 value.

-The bot presses *1* hotkey when character's life parameter becomes less than 100.
+The bot presses *1* hotkey when the life parameter becomes less than 100.
 Do not forget to assign a healing potion to the *1* hotkey.
-You can press *H* key to open a quick tips window.
-You will see a "Belt" hotkey panel in the right-bottom corner of the game window.
-You can drag and drop healing potions to the hotkey panel by left clicking on them.
+You can press *H* key to open the quick tips window.
+You will see the "Belt" hotkey panel in the right-bottom corner of the game window.
+You can drag and drop the healing potions to the hotkey panel by the left click on them.

 ### Further Improvements

-Let us consider ways to improve our example bot application.
-First obvious issue of current bot implementation is usage only first socket of the hotkey panel.
-More effective solution is sequential usage of all slots from the first to the fourth number in loop.
+Let us consider ways to improve our bot.
+The first obvious issue of the current implementation is usage only the first socket of the hotkey panel.
+The more effective solution is to use of all slots of the panel in the loop.

-This is a code snippet with new version of the loop that checks the life parameter:
+This is the code snippet with the new version of the loop that checks the life parameter:
 ```C++
 	ULONG hp = 0;
 	BYTE keys[] = { 0x31, 0x32, 0x33, 0x34 };